Flat Index

 • distance – The distance functor to use to compare queries with elements of the dataset.

 • threadpool_proto – Precursor for the thread pool to use.
-Can either be a threadpool instance of an integer specifying the number of threads to use.
+Can either be an acceptable thread pool instance or an integer specifying the number of threads to use.
+In the latter case, a new default thread pool will be constructed using threadpool_proto as the number of threads to create.